Purebred Alaskan Malamute Puppies

 5. Too much diversity (leads to excesses in some values) in diet items is just as bad as too little diversity (leads to deficiencies in some values).

-6. PubMed is a credible source and DOES have studies on RAW diets, wolf diets, kibble diets and hundreds of studies on nutrition for dogs and animals.
+6. PubMed is a credible source and DOES have studies on RAW diets, wolf diets, kibble diets and hundreds of studies on nutrition for dogs.

-7. A legitimate 'canine nutritionist' is both a vet (DVM) and DACVN - Diplomate, American College of Veterinary Nutrition but unfortunately, ANYONE can call themselves 'canine nutritionist' - as it is completely unregulated in Canada and the United States.
+7. A legitimate 'canine nutritionist' (they actually have training in multiple species, never just one) is both a vet (DVM) and DACVN - Diplomate, American College of Veterinary Nutrition but unfortunately, ANYONE can call themselves 'canine nutritionist' - as it is completely unregulated in Canada and the United States.
 Buyer beware!

-8. Improper diet can cause skeletal deformations, broken bones, eye sight problems, seizures, organ failure and it happens more frequently than realized.
+8. Improper diet can cause skeletal deformations, broken bones, eye sight problems, seizures, and organ failure.
+It happens frequently.

 9. Certain items really are TOXIC to dogs; others are not.
 The same item can frequently be found in BOTH lists.
-Know what information is accurate.
+Use accurate information.

 10. Cheap items used in diets lack nutrition, long term.
 Too bad your dogs diabetes won't show up until they are seven and was caused by diet.